 The Civil Service Commission will meet the 2nd Wednesday of every month.
 Meet the Civil Service Commission members.

-The next Civil Service Commission meeting will be held February 8, 2017 at the Wapato Municipal Courtroom 205 S Simcoe Ave at 6:30 pm.
-Download the February 8th Agenda – Meeting was CANCELLED due to inclement weather.
+The next Civil Service Commission meeting will be held March 8, 2017 at the Wapato Municipal Courtroom 205 S Simcoe Ave at 6:30 pm.
+Download the March 8th Agenda

 Drug & Safety Education efforts supported by community businesses